stegano/extract-function/README.md

 });
 ```

-## Result : A list of extracted files.
+## Output : A list of extracted files.
 ```bash
 ./result
 ├── AnonymousFunction.js